dotnet/docs/docs/core/tools/dotnet-format.md

 * **`--binarylog <BINARY-LOG-PATH>`**

-  Log all project or solution load information to a binary log file.
+  Logs all project or solution load information to a binary log file.

 * **`--report <REPORT-PATH>`**